2019

 ● An admission to a much more benign version of an accusation is tantamount to a denial.
 For example, the King of Saudi Arabia, when asked if he was responsible for the recent murder of the journalist in the Saudi embassy in Turkey, said that he was responsible for it because he’s the head of the government.
 But the accusation was, not merely that he’s responsible for it technically, but that he’s responsible for it actually, in that he ordered it, or at least that he knew about it in advance and could have stopped it, but instead approved it. . . .
 Or perhaps, rather, it’s tantamount to an admission: presumably, he knew what the real question was; he used a subterfuge to avoid the dilemma of having either to admit to a serious wrong or to lie (if he were innocent of it, he would simply—truthfully—have denied it).

-● I’m a leftist, but I see many contradictions on the part of liberals in this country.
+● I’m a liberal, but I see many contradictions on the part of liberals in this country.
 One of them is this: For as long as I can remember, liberals characterized the traditional foreign policy of the United States as evil.
 But after Trump became president, they criticize Trump for making foreign decisions based on what’s good for him personally, rather than on what’s in the interests of the United States (the traditional foreign policy perspective).
 In other words, before Trump, liberals characterized the Unites States’ traditional foreign policy as bad; after Trump’s election, as good.

 ● I just awoke from a dream in which I was a student in a music composition class.
 I had an idea for a piece of music that I wanted to compose, and I told the teacher that I’d notate what I could, and, for other portions, I’d write a verbal description of what I intended and ask him for help translating it to musical notation.
 He apparently knew that I was a writer and admired me for my facility with multiple arts.
 Toward the end of the dream, he asked me something to the effect whether I’d unite the arts, and I said, “I’ve always assumed that they were the same.”